 Con: If you give someone “Check Writing Privileges” only to your account they do not automatically inherit this account upon your death.
 You would still need to name that person as a beneficiary through the Payable on Death Designation.

-Warning 1: Check writing privileges is bank account specific.
-Having check writing privileges for one account does not automatically apply to all of your accounts.
-You should still have a properly signed Power of Attorney documents to allow someone to access all of your accounts in case of an emergency.
+Warning 1: Check writing privileges are bank account specific.
+Having check-writing privileges for one account does not automatically apply to all of your accounts.
+You should still have properly signed Power of Attorney documents to allow someone to access all of your accounts in case of an emergency.

-Warning 2: Check writing privileges does not transfer any ownership of this account while you are living.
+Warning 2: Check writing privileges do not transfer any ownership of this account while you are living.
 If you want to give someone ownership – you need to make them a joint owner.

 This article is a service of Attorney Chad A. Ritchie and the Ritchie Law Office, Ltd.